 This is a guide to Rampage Quests in Monster Hunter Rise (MH Rise).
-If you're wondering how to get the most out of each quest or how to get an S-Rank, keep on reading!
+Read on to learn tips on surviving the Rampage, how to get an S-Rank, and more!

 List of Contents